-When a file is being downloaded with the same 'name' or reference number as a previously existing file, the old file needs to be deleted first.
-We cannot know if the new file is exactly the same size as the old file since the space vacated by the old files are filled by moving previously existing files down to fill up the vacated space.
+When a file is being downloaded with the same 'name' or reference number as the previously existing file, the old file needs to be deleted first.
+It is impossible to know if the new file is exactly the same size as the old file since the space vacated by the old files are filled by moving previously existing files down to fill up the vacated space.
 This ensures that no file space is wasted.

-Of course, the average module will simply have files loaded into it and will then get to work without ever having to perform this file reorganization task.
-The file space may be rewritten up to 100 000 times, but most users will simply load in their fonts and bitmaps once and that will be it.
+Of course, the average module will simply have files loaded into it and it will work without ever having to perform this file reorganization task.
+The file space may be rewritten up to 100 000 times.
+However, most users will simply load in their fonts and bitmaps once and that will be it.

-6.2 Using mogd.exe
+5.2 Using mogd.exe

-The Matrix Orbital interface program "mogd.exe", which is provided on the disk and the website, generates and saves fonts larger than 14 pixels in height.
+The Matrix Orbital Interface program "mogd.exe", which is provided on the disk and the website, generates and saves fonts larger than 14 pixels in height.
 It is also used to save graphic images (bitmaps) to the display.

 To make use of smaller fonts it is recommended that a pre-generated font be used.
-These fonts can be located on the disk or the website.
-Unfortunately, integrating these fonts is not as straight forward as generating the fonts.
-To make use of these fonts the user must place the font files in their font directory as defined in the interface program.
-This directory can be found under "settings".
+These fonts are located on the disk or the website.
+Unfortunately, integrating these fonts is not as straight forward as generating the fonts personally.
+To make use of these fonts, the user must place the font files in their font directory as defined in the interface program.
+This directory may be used and found under "settings".

-A font file consists of a single file with an extension.mgf and a directory which contains bitmaps for every character.
+A font file consists of a single file with an extension .mgf and a directory which contains bitmaps for every character.
 All .mgf files are contained within the font directory and all bitmap directories are sub directories of the font directory.
-After download of a font file use a "Zip" program to "UnZip" the .mgf file and bitmap sub-directory into the font directory.
+After download of a font file, the user should use a "Zip" program to "UnZip" the .mgf file and bitmap sub-directory into their font directory.
 Start or restart mogd.exe and click on the font tab.
-The font list of mogd should now display the new pre-generated font list.
+The user should now see their new pre-generated font listed in the font list of mogd.

-6.3 Commands
+5.3 Commands

-In addition to the commands listed below, the mogd.exe program saves fonts and bitmaps to the display's flash memory.
+In addition to the commands listed below, the user may use the mogd.exe program to save fonts and bitmaps to the display's flash memory.

-6.3.1 Erase file (254 173 [type] [ref])
+5.3.1 Erase File (254 176 [type] [ref])

-This command erases a file within the display memory, and will erase a single file at a time.
+This command erases a file within the display memory, in addition to erasing a single file at a time.

-The command must be given two parameters: [type] and [ref].
+The command needs to be given two parameters: [type] and [ref].
 The file type and reference number are defined when the file is saved to the display using mogd.exe.
 Since there is no command to list files in memory, the user must keep track of the memory contents.